mint-philosophy/coding-agents-for-research/BRAIN_DUMP_ORGANIZED.md

-# Coding Agents for Philosophy Research
+# AI Agents for Philosophy

 **Some first steps in using agents for philosophical research**